NathanSwedlund/SmallProjects/README.md

 # SmallProjects
-This repository contains small projects that I have made.
-This will serve primarily as a backup and catalog for my own purposes.
+__Introduction:__ This repository contains small projects that I have made.
+The main purpose of this repository is to backup and catalog these projects for my own purposes.
+As such this repository will always be expanding.

+Projects in this repo are organized by the (primary) technology that the project uses.
+For example, there is a cpp folder that contains projects made in C++.
+Each project has its own README.

+__Technologies:__
+* C++
+* Python
+* Jupyter Notebooks (These are also python, but I will keep them seperate)
+* C#
+* Web Applications (HTML, CSS, JavaScript, MYSQL, etc.)